abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

   - Both approaches have the same time complexity, but recursion is more readable
   - There's no performance gain in using recursion over looping.
 In fact recursion is slower than looping in most cases.
     - > Quote: "Loops may achieve a performance gain for your program.
 Recursion may achieve a performance gain for your programmer."
+    - This because **recursion uses more memory than looping**, as each recursive call adds a new stack frame to the call stack, which can lead to stack overflow if the recursion is too deep.

 - **Rules**:
   - Every time you're using a `tree` or converting something into a `tree`, consider **recursion**